ib-ruby/ib-ruby/intro.md

 ```
 The Gateway acts as a Proxy to the Connection-Object and provides a simple Security-Layer.
 The method »connect« without an argument waits approx. 1 hour for the TWS to connect to.
-It tries to connect every 60 seconds.
-The argument detemines the count of repetitions.
+Every 60 seconds it tries to establish a connection.
+The argument determines the count of repetitions.
 IB::Gateway reconnects automatically if the transmission was interrupted.
 It is even possible to switch from one TWS to another